HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

     2. Verify that the ```AI_CLASS``` configuration property is deleted from WCM Config Service.
     3. Log in to the DX Portal.
     4. Verify that the Credential Vault with the Vault slot Name  ```ai.auth``` is deleted.

-!!! note
-    If any of the above configurations are not deleted via config engine task, they should be deleted manually.

 ## Custom Configurations for AI Analysis

 If AI analysis-related configurations needs customization, log in to WAS console for customizing any of the custom properties in WCM Config Service (**Resource > Resource Environment > Resource Environment Providers > WCM_WCMConfigService > Custom Properties**).